 A pathway to high impact leadership that positively influences others in the pursuit of excellence

-Delta Leadership has guided over 100,000 people in using the Six Domains of Leadership Survey to develop leadership skills that produce high impact productivity for themselves and their organizations.
+Delta Leadership has guided over thousands of people in the use of the Six Domains of Leadership Survey to develop leadership skills that produce high impact productivity for themselves and their organizations.

 The Six Domains of Leadership Model (SDLM) is a research-based model created by Duke University professors Sim Sitkin and Allan Lind.
 Their initial research focused on leadership as the effective exercise of influence based on behaviors identified in social psychology, sociology, and political science – with some supplements from the leadership literature.